Highpoint2000/webserver-logger/README.md

 - New layout for HTML logfile with search/sort Options, Toggle Button for dark mode
 - Time in Logfiles can be set to UTC
+- The filter mode is active at start

 ## Installation notes: